Kelo v. City of New London: Subsequent developments

 In spite of repeated efforts, the redeveloper (who stood to get a 91 acre waterfront tract of land for $1 per year) was unable to obtain financing, and the redevelopment project was abandoned.
 As of the beginning of 2010, the original Kelo property was a vacant lot, generating no tax revenue for the city.
 In the aftermath of 2011's Hurricane Irene, the now-closed New London redevelopment area was turned into a dump for storm debris such as tree branches and other vegetation.
 However, as of May 2022, a private developer was slated to build 100 apartments, a 100-unit hotel, and a community center on the property.
 As of July 2024, the community center is the only project where ground has been broken.

-Pfizer, whose employees were supposed to be the clientele of the Fort Trumbull redevelopment project, completed its merger with Wyeth, resulting in a consolidation of research facilities of the two companies.
+Pfizer, whose employees were supposed to be the clientele of the Fort Trumbull redevelopment project, announced its acquisition of competitor of Wyeth 42 months after the ruling was issued in January 2009, resulting in a consolidation of research facilities of the two companies; the deal closed that October.
 Pfizer chose to retain the Groton campus on the east side of the Thames River, closing its New London facility in late 2010 with a loss of over 1,000 jobs.
 That coincided with the expiration of tax breaks on the New London site that would have increased Pfizer's property tax bill by almost 400 percent.

 After the Pfizer announcement, the San Francisco Chronicle, in November 2009, in its lead editorial called the Kelo decision infamous:

 The well-laid plans of redevelopers, however, did not pan out.
 The land where Susette Kelo's little pink house once stood remains undeveloped.
 The proposed hotel-retail-condo "urban village" has not been built.
 And earlier this month, Pfizer Inc. announced that it is closing the $350 million research center in New London that was the anchor for the New London redevelopment plan, and will be relocating some 1,500 jobs.

 The Chronicle editorial quoted from The New York Times: "They stole our home for economic development," ousted homeowner Michael Cristofaro told the New York Times.
 "It was all for Pfizer, and now they get up and walk away."

 The final cost to the city and state for the purchase and bulldozing of the formerly privately held property was $78 million.
-The promised 3,169 new jobs and $1.2 million a year in tax revenues had not materialized.
-As of 2021, the area remains an empty lot.
+The promised 3,169 new jobs and $1.2 million a year in tax revenues had not materialized, and nearly 2 decades passed before serious development on the site began.